 - Bonding: The skins and core are bonded using high-strength adhesives or mechanical fastening, ensuring a robust, airtight panel.

 Panel thickness varies from 30 mm to 200 mm, depending on the insulation and structural requirements.
 Standard widths range from 1,000 to 1,200 mm, with lengths up to 15 meters, allowing for customization to suit specific project needs.
-In the UAE, panels are designed to withstand extreme weather, with coatings that resist corrosion from saline air and sand abrasion.
+In DUBAI, panels are designed to withstand extreme weather, with coatings that resist corrosion from saline air and sand abrasion.

 Key Features